adobe/helix-log/README.md

 <a name="messageFormatTechnical"></a>

 ## messageFormatTechnical(fields) ⇒ [<code>MessageFormatter</code>](#MessageFormatter) \| <code>string</code>
-Message format that includes extra information; prefixes each messagej
+Message format that includes extra information; prefixes each message with the time stamp and the log level.

 This is used by FileLogger by default for instance because if you work with many log files you need that sort of info.